Have you tried Monkey Bread? (from 1966)

 Basically, Monkey Bread is made up of 2 or 3 layers of small light rolls or biscuits, each section slathered with butter and then packed together and baked in an angel cake pan, a ring mold. or a bread pan.

-Always served warm in the loaf which is happily pulled apart at the table and eaten in fragrant, steamy, hot little hunks with more butter!
+It’s always served warm in the loaf, which is happily pulled apart at the table and eaten in fragrant, steamy, hot little hunks with more butter!

 Originally the idea came, some say, from Louisiana.
 Not at all, others shriek, Tennessee! “[Silent movie actress] Zasu Pitts brought it back after a visit to friends in Nashville!”